microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-example-beta.md

 ---
-title: Get-EntraUser
+title: Get-EntraBetaUser
-description: This article provides details on the Get-EntraUser command
+description: This article provides details on the Get-EntraBetaUser command

 ms.topic: reference